Does Buffer have an API?

 Supported social networks

-At this time, our API supports posting to Instagram, Threads, LinkedIn, X/Twitter, Facebook, Google Business Profiles, Mastodon, YouTube, Pinterest, and Bluesky.
+At this time, our API supports posting to Instagram, Threads, LinkedIn, X/Twitter, Facebook, TikTok, Google Business Profiles, Mastodon, YouTube, Pinterest, and Bluesky.

 Workflow Automations (No Coding Required)